garth-c/PowerBI/README.md

 + read in source data files with Power Query & the M language
 + create the data model
 + create the table calculations with DAX
-+ create multiple dashboards
-+ interpret the results
++ create multiple dashboards & interpret the results

 ----------------------------------------------------------------------------------------

 # read in the source data files with Power Query and the M language

 The details table import is shown below.
-All of the data types are what they need to be and no data transformation will be needed/
+All of the data types are what they need to be and no data transformation will be needed.
 <img width="719" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/2818cdc3-8716-43c5-a548-68a0ae367943">

 to make the import process a little more dynamic, I created a parameter that has the path on my computer in it and I inserted that in the Source step in Power Query 'Source' step.
 The parameter is called 'local_path'